 At a recent event, I was lucky enough to be part of a conversation between two highly successful women, Katie Driver and Amanda Pelham Green.
-With a certain frankness, our conversation quickly turned to networking itself and Katie had the courage to say that it was something she found challenging.
-Thankful for this honesty, we took the challenge to open the topic up even further.
+With a certain frankness, our conversation quickly turned to networking itself.

 By this point, I could see that this was a topic with much wider ramifications and that both women had unique perspectives so in a moment of madness offered to host and curate the conversation with a view to sharing it more widely.
 Fortunately the pair accepted and this piece and the video below are a short summary of what emerged.

 What was notable straight away in our subsequent conversation was the particular focus which Katie was bringing to networking.
-She talked initially about making sure she had something to “give” – a definite thing about her that she could pitch to others.
+She talked initially about making sure she had something to “give”.
+Katie was looking to have a definite thing about her that she could pitch to others.
 We saw the contrast immediately because Amanda’s approach was entirely different.

 Initially Amanda didn’t think about business or what she could offer at all.
 She explained that what she focuses on is enjoying the conversation and building a relationship.
 Once she gets the conversation going and gets the person to talk, she then starts looking for connection.

 If the other person asks Amanda what she does her first instinct is to steer the conversation away from herself.
-When she does have to answer the “what do you do” question she’ll say she is a coach to provide a first key touch point and tell the person her “why” – something about what she’s passionate about.
+When she does have to answer the “what do you do” question she will say she is a coach.
+This provides a first key touch point but she”l also tell the person her “why” – something she’s passionate about.
 At this point she might share a story about a recent experience as an example.
 She says little about herself and instead just tells a story about something she’s done.

 Amanda’s focus is very much on the other person.
 She’ll only offer something if it connects to something the other person says.
 What she also does is to make sure she leaves the person with something memorable about her.
 It could be something a bit unusual but it’s always something that’s personal and she’s happy to share.
 It lets people know she’s different.